dbcook/openrocket-database/README.md

 ### Missing Manufacturers

-There are several product lines from legacy and major manufacturers - especially high power vendors - that are not represented in the stock OpenRocket.
+There are several product lines from legacy and major manufacturers - especially high power vendors - that were not represented in OpenRocket 15.03.
 Some of these are now covered in this database.

 * Centuri (many cloneable kits with parts different than Estes).
 The Semroc parts file contains many closely compatible parts including all nose cones and tube sizes.
-* Apogee Components / Tim van Milligan.
-They mostly sell other vendors' parts, but they do source some unique ones, e.g. foam egg protectors for TARC.
 * Apogee Components / Ed LaCroix.
 The original Apogee made competition parts that the later Apogee under Tim van Milligan did not carry forward.
 * CMR (long defunct but had unique tube sizes)